Coalition of Immokalee Workers: Anti-Slavery Campaign

-Community organizing
+Organizing beyond working conditions

 One of the CIW's first accomplishments was to establish a cooperative to sell staple foods and other necessities at cost in order to combat price gouging by local merchants.
 CIW has owned and operated WCIW-LP (107.7 FM, "Radio Conciencia"), a low-power FM radio station that features music, news, and educational programming in several languages, since 2004.
 The station has served as a vital emergency services information hub during the state's many hurricanes over the past two decades.
-Most recently, during the COVID-19 pandemic, the Radio helped raise awareness about the virus, prevention and good practices, as well as information about available health services established by the CIW in partnership with Doctors Beyond Borders, Partners in Health, and other organizations.
+Most recently, during the COVID-19 pandemic, the Radio helped raise awareness about the virus, prevention and good practices, as well as information about available health services established by the CIW in partnership with Doctors Without Borders, Partners in Health, and other organizations.
 Recent scientific evidence shows how CIW's community-building efforts proved crucial to increasing trust and improve the response of the local health system to a devastating pandemic.

 Following the killing of an unarmed farmworker, Nicholas Morales Besanilla, who was fatally shot by a Collier County Sheriff's deputy on September 17, 2020, CIW launched the "Justice for Nicolas" campaign.
 Decrying rising police brutality across the country, the campaign specifically asked for a federal investigation into Nicholas's shooting, the implementation of accessible crisis response teams across the county, and increased transparency.

 As part of its engagement with the Immokalee community, CIW has long attempted to alleviate the dire housing conditions farmworkers have to endure, often having little choice but to live in crowded, over-priced, and even dangerous trailers.
 These efforts increased following Hurricane Irma in 2017, which further aggravated the housing situation.
 Today, CIW representatives sit in the board of the Immokalee Fair Housing Alliance, a nonprofit with the mission to build affordable housing for 128 families.

+Broader impact

+The efforts by the Immokalee workers was cited as inspiration for the Centro de Trabajadores Unidos en la Lucha (CTUL), the Minneapolis union of construction workers, in the creation of an independent monitoring program aimed at cracking down on labor abuses in the construction industry.
+That independent monitor, Building Dignity and Respect also signed an agreement in 2025 to begin inspecting work site in Vermont.